VTY shell¶

 Warning

-This also means the hostname
+This also means the hostname and banner motd commands (which both do

-have effect for vtysh) need to be manually updated in vtysh.conf
+have effect for vtysh) need to be manually updated in vtysh.conf.

 -

-¶ Process and load a configuration file manually; each line in the file is read and processed as if it were being typed (or piped) to vtysh.
+copy FILENAME running-config¶ Process and load a configuration file manually; each line in the file is read and processed as if it were being typed (or piped) to vtysh.

 Pager usage¶